cristianoc/arc-challenge/README.md

 This repository explores a simplified version of the Abstraction and Reasoning Corpus (ARC) challenge, called SizeARC, along with the symbolic, specification-driven approach developed to solve it.
 The Grid Transformation DSL, a key component of this approach, is also described in some detail to illustrate the grid manipulation techniques.

-## SizeARC: A Simplified ARC Challenge

-**SizeARC** is a task derived from the ARC challenge, where the objective is to predict the dimensions of the output grid based on a given input grid.
-Unlike the full ARC challenge, which requires determining the entire content of the output grid, SizeARC simplifies the problem by focusing solely on predicting the size.
-This task utilizes the public ARC datasets and is agnostic to the methods used to solve it, making it an interesting case for testing various approaches to abstract reasoning.

-### Problem Context

-The ARC challenge is designed to test a system's ability to generalize from few examples, mimicking aspects of human cognition.
-SizeARC isolates a specific facet of the problem—predicting grid dimensions—to create a more focused challenge.
-While simpler, SizeARC contains a spectrum of difficulties, ranging from trivial cases to those as challenging as the original ARC tasks.
-This makes it a valuable benchmark for exploring generalization, abstraction, and reasoning in artificial intelligence.

 ## Solution Approach: Symbolic, Specification-Driven Method